mk-fg/pulseaudio-mixer-cli/README.md

 Sink levels always displayed on top, "M" or "-" to the left of the bar is a mute indicator.

-Controls are arrow keys (incl. numpad) or their vi/emacs-style counterparts, "m" or "space" to toggle mute and 1-0 "number row" keys to set level (1=0%, 0=100%, only in pa-mixer-mk2), "q" to quit.
+Controls are arrow keys (incl. numpad) or their vi/emacs-style counterparts to pick row and adjust bars left and right, "m" or "space" to toggle mute, "q" to quit and "1"-"0" number row keys to set specific level (1=0%, 0=100%, only in pa-mixer-mk2).

 Script can read simple ini-like config from "~/.pulseauido-mixer-cli.cfg" (see [ConfigParser docs](http://docs.python.org/2/library/configparser.html) for more